huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_namespace.md

 * `cluster_id` - (Required, String, ForceNew) Specifies the cluster ID to which the CCE namespace belongs.
   Changing this will create a new namespace resource.

-* `name` - (Optional, String, ForceNew) Specifies the name of the namespace.
-Must be unique.
+* `name` - (Optional, String, ForceNew) Specifies the unique name of the namespace.
   This parameter can contain a maximum of 63 characters, which may consist of lowercase letters, digits and hyphens (-), and must start and end with lowercase letters and digits.
 Changing this will create a new namespace resource.
   Exactly one of `name` or `prefix` must be provided.

-* `prefix` - (Optional, String, ForceNew) Specifies A prefix used by the server to generate a unique name.
+* `prefix` - (Optional, String, ForceNew) Specifies a prefix used by the server to generate a unique name.
   This parameter can contain a maximum of 63 characters, which may consist of lowercase letters, digits and hyphens (-), and must start and end with lowercase letters and digits.
   Changing this will create a new namespace resource.
 Exactly one of `name` or `prefix` must be provided.

-* `annotations` - (Optional, Map, ForceNew) An unstructured key value map for external parameters.
+* `annotations` - (Optional, Map, ForceNew) Specifies an unstructured key value map for external parameters.
   Changing this will create a new namespace resource.

-* `labels` - (Optional, Map, ForceNew) Map of string keys and values for labels.
+* `labels` - (Optional, Map, ForceNew) Specifies the map of string keys and values for labels.
   Changing this will create a new namespace resource.

 ## Attributes Reference